-Hot spot detection at glass bottle production If you measure temperatures of glass with IR thermometers or the special IR camera optris PI G7 it implies that you take care of reflection and transmissivity.
+Hot spot detection in glass bottle production If you measure temperatures of glass with IR thermometers or the special IR camera optris PI G7 it implies that you take care of reflection and transmissivity.
 A careful selection of the wavelength facilitates measurements of the glass surface as well as of the deeper layers of the glass.
-Wavelengths of 1.0 $\mu$ m, 2.2 $\mu$ m or 3.9 $\mu$ m are appropriate for measuring deeper layers whereas 5 $\mu$ m are recommended for surface measurements.
-If temperatures are low, you should use wavelengths between 8 and 14 $\mu$ m in combination with an emissivity of 0.85 in order to compensate reflection.
+Wavelengths of 1.0 $\mu m, 2.2~\mu m$ or 3.9 μm are appropriate for measuring deeper layers whereas 5 μm are recommended for surface measurements.
+If temperatures are low, you should use wavelengths between 8 and 14 μm in combination with an emissivity of 0.85 in order to compensate reflection.

-Spectral transmissivity of glass depending on the thickness Further information in our infrared basics brochure: www.optris.com/en-us/download/infrared-basics-us
+Spectral transmissivity of glass depending on the thickness Further information can be found in our IR basics brochure: www.optris.com/en/download/infrared-basics

 Line scan with compact infrared camera Optris infrared cameras are delivered with licensefree PIX Connect software.
 The software enables the cameras to operate as line scan cameras.

 Line scanners are traditionally used in the glass industry for various measurement procedures.
 In these devices, a point detector is coupled with a rotating mirror to consequently generate a linear optical scan of the object.
 These devices are bulky and expensive.
 Additionally, a high manual effort is required for setup.
 When using an infrared camera as a line scanner, an arbitrary line is selected from the detector array.
 In addition to the more compact construction and the lower price, there are two significant benefits: the line to be scanned can be positioned and dimensioned anywhere using the software and the user receives a complete IR image effectively as additional information - these are important advantages, especially during system setup.
 The cameras can accurately measure surface temperatures of moving measurement objects using minimal apertures.
 This function is of particular significance in the glass industry, since the glass temperature has a direct impact on the quality.
 Accordingly, temperatures are recorded at many points during the production process and transmitted directly to the process control system.
-For example, the optris PI 640i G7, a special IR camera for glass applications, can scan the complete glass width using in the float process (Up to 4 m [13 ft]) with an 90° lens using the diagonals as scan line at a height of 1.7 m [5.5 ft].
+For example, the optris PI 640i G7, a special IR camera for glass applications, can scan the complete glass width using in the float process (Up to 4 m) with an 90° lens using the diagonals as scan line at a height of 1.7 m.
 Using a subframe mode of 640 x 120 pixels and the same optics, data can even be captured with 125 Hz creating to a thermal image in any resolution.

-Line scan with a maximum angle of 111 °and up to 800 pixels for detailed process analysis.
-Any number of lines 8.8 Temperature monitoring in the glass industry APPLICATIONS
+Temperature monitoring in the glass industry APPLICATIONS